patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=bue-nyc#3.8/5.83/-62.89'></iframe>

 Note:
-And thanks to him, I applied to parsons, and moved to NYC : )
+And thanks to Zach, I applied to parsons, and moved to NYC : )

 --